 Let Standard Users Run Programs as Admin

-To let standard users run a program with administrator rights, we are going to use the built-in
+To let standard users run a program with administrator rights, we are using the built-in

 Runas command.
 To start, you need to know two things before you can do anything.
-The first one is the computer name, and the second one is the username of your administrator account.
+The first is the computer name, and the second is the username of your administrator account.

 The above action will open the System window.
 Here you will find your computer name listed.

 Once you have the details, you can create the shortcut.
-To do that, right-click on your desktop and then select the “New” option and then “Create Shortcut.”
+To do that, right-click on your desktop and select the “New” option, then “Create Shortcut.”

 Enter the following command at the beginning of the file path.
 Don’t forget to replace ComputerName and Username with the actual details.